7g3/ScanList/README.md

 ## then click find and replace

 ## Enter  :: into the find and replcace bar, then hit remove all of them (this filters out all of the IPv6'a)

+As made to by Github so I dont get banned I have to include this disclaimer

+I am not responsible for anything you do with this tutorial, by following this tutorial you agree to this disclaimer.